urob/zmk-config/readme.md

 ## Using combos instead of a symbol layer

-I am a big fan of combos for all sort of things.
-In terms of comfort, I much prefer them over accessing layers that involve lateral thumb movements to be activated, especially when switching between different layers in rapid succession.

-One common concern about overloading the layout with combos is that they lead to misfires.
-Fortunately, the above-mentioned `require-prior-idle-ms` option also works for combos, which in my experience all but completely eliminates the problem -- even when rolling keys on the home row!

-My combo layout aims to place the most used symbols in easy-to-access locations while also making them easy to remember.
-Specifically:

-- the top vertical-combo row matches the symbols on a standard numbers row (except `+` and `&` being swapped)
+- The top vertical-combo row matches the symbols on a standard numbers row (except `+` and `&` being swapped)
-- the bottom vertical-combo row is symmetric to the top row (subscript `_` aligns with superscript `^`; minus `-` aligns with `+`; division `/` aligns with multiplication `*`; logical-or `|` aligns with logical-and `&`)
+- The bottom vertical-combo row is symmetric to the top row (subscript `_` aligns with superscript `^`; minus `-` aligns with `+`; division `/` aligns with multiplication `*`; logical-or `|` aligns with logical-and `&`)
-- parenthesis, braces, brackets are set up symmetrically as horizontal combos with `<`, `>`, `{` and `}` being accessed from the Navigation layer (or when combined with `Shift`)
+- Parenthesis, braces, brackets are set up symmetrically as horizontal combos with `<`, `>`, `{` and `}` being accessed from the Navigation layer (or when combined with `Shift`)
-- left-hand side combos for `tap`, `esc`, `enter`, `cut` (on <kbd>X</kbd> +
+- Left-hand side combos for `tap`, `esc`, `enter`, `cut` (on <kbd>X</kbd> +
   <kbd>D</kbd>), `copy` and `paste` that go well with right-handed mouse usage
 - <kbd>L</kbd> + <kbd>Y</kbd> switches to the Greek layer for a single key
   press, <kbd>L</kbd> + <kbd>U</kbd> + <kbd>Y</kbd> activates one-shot shift in